 Some car seats have an overall height limit that will be reached before any other limit; many of the more affordable seats will be outgrown rear facing when the child reaches 40″ overall height, which often comes before the 40 lbs weight limit.
 The good news is that 40 lbs is average for a child over four and a half, and 40 inches is also average for a four year old, so a 40″ and 40 lbs rear facing limit is perfectly adequate.
 Take, for example, the Evenflo SureRide, a seat pretty much guaranteed to get all children to 40 lbs or 40″, whichever comes first.

 Some seats, however, will be outgrown not by the numbers stated on the box, but by a fit or usage restriction.
 Most seats require that the head must be either even with or within 1″ of the shell while rear facing: this depends on a child’s torso to leg length ratio, which is very hard to predict ahead of time.
-Some seats have other restrictions, for example, the Evenflo SafeMax which requires that only the bottom two headrest positions be used rear facing, meaning that many children fit very poorly long before they reach the overall height or weight limit.
+Some seats have other restrictions, for example, the Evenflo SafeMax which requires that only the bottom three headrest positions be used rear facing, meaning that many children fit very poorly long before they reach the overall height or weight limit.